AI-4-atmosphere-remote-sensing/satellite_collocation/examples/README.md

 Required Command Line Arguments:

-'-md',  '--maximum_distance': Define the maximum distance of collocated pixels in kilometer
+'-md',  '--maximum_distance', define the maximum distance of collocated pixels in kilometer

-'-mt',  '--maximum_timeinterval', Define the maximum time interval of collocated pixels in minutes
+'-mt',  '--maximum_timeinterval', define the maximum time interval of collocated pixels in minutes

-'-sr',  '--swath_resolution', Define the pixel resolution of swath instrument in kilometer
+'-sr',  '--swath_resolution', define the pixel resolution of swath instrument in kilometer

-'-tp',  '--track_instrument_path', Define the path of CALIPSO L2 files
+'-tp',  '--track_instrument_path', define the path of CALIPSO L2 files

-'-sgp', '--swath_geo_path', Define the path of VIIRS VNP03 files
+'-sgp', '--swath_geo_path', define the path of VIIRS VNP03 files

-'-sdp', '--swath_data_path', Define the path of VIIRS VNP02 files
+'-sdp', '--swath_data_path', define the path of VIIRS VNP02 files

-'-sp',  '--save_path', Define the path of output files
+'-sp',  '--save_path', define the path of output files

 #### 1.3 Output: